 If you're visiting San Juan for more than three days, I highly recommend getting out of Puerto Rico's capital and exploring other parts of the island.
 The good news is, you don't have to take an expensive tour group to see some of Puerto Rico's greatest assets.
 Here are just a few ideas to get you going.

 This is an obvious one because one of Puerto Rico's greatest draws is absolutely free.
 The El Yunque National Rainforest is a lush green oasis with several hiking trails, a spectacular waterfall and plenty of scenic vistas to enjoy.
-Of course, you have to get there, and if you want to avoid taking a tour, which can cost around $30-40 per person, consider renting a car for the day.
+You have to get there, and if you want to avoid taking a tour, which can cost around $30 to $40 per person, consider renting a car for the day.
 It's worth the effort because you can combine the free rainforest with the free Luquillo Beach and the very cheap kiosks on the way for some serious roadside snacking.

 There is a cheap way to get to the wonderful islands of Vieques and Culebra, but it will take you a while.
 Here's the four-step process: